-The Pompey Centre is part of the Fratton goods yard redevelopment, between Goldsmith Avenue and Rodney Road, opposite Fratton Park home of Portsmouth Football Club.
+The Pompey Centre occupies the former Fratton goods yard site, between Goldsmith Avenue and Rodney Road, opposite Fratton Park home of Portsmouth Football Club.

 POMPEY CENTRE DETAILS:

 Address: Fratton Way, Portsmouth, PO4 8SL.

 Directions: at the end of the Eastern Road, A2030, go straight across at the traffic lights into Rodney Road, keep going straight ahead.